English as an Additional Language

 Visual outline of good practice for when bilingual learners leave

-Checklists to support schools with the enrolment of bilingual pupils
+Enrolment Checklists (Checklists to support schools with the enrolment of bilingual pupils)

-A leaflet about being bilingual is available to download in English, Polish, Russian and Chinese:
+A leaflet about being bilingual is available to download in several languages:

 Staff development and awareness-raising underpin all work undertaken by the EAL service.
 Training is available to all schools through Aberdeenshire Council’s professional development programme on ALDO.